daroot/go-snippets/README.md

 as those are used in instances where some of these snippets depend on each other, such as `testgoldenproto` using `testgolden`.

+- **buildinfo**: populate a struct containing git commit hash and date of build.
 - **consterr**: string-based errors, instead of errors.New(), so you can make them `const`
 - **envflag**: set flag variables via ENV without any extra third party dependencies like viper.
 - **slogext**: various slog helpers for contexts, errors, and time formats.